Bloom-host/BloomDocs/docs/other-servers/ark.md

 ### Connecting through the multiplayer tab on ARK Survival Evolved

-Keep in mind that it will take a while for your server to appear on the unnoficial tab of the ARK server list, it can take a few hours up to a day.
-If it hasn't appeared on the unnoficial list yet, try to connect using the two options above.
+Keep in mind that it will take a while for your server to appear on the unofficial tab of the ARK server list, it can take a few hours up to a day.
+If it hasn't appeared on the unofficial list yet, try to connect using the two options above.

 1. Open ARK and click on **Join ARK**
-2. Click on the **Unnoficial Servers** tab and search for your server then join.
+2. Click on the **Unofficial Servers** tab and search for your server then join.